maikeleckelboom/seqlok-lab/packages/hotswap/docs/engine/engine-sdk-guide.md

 /**
  * EngineABI - The canonical engine interface.
  *
- * All engines implement this interface regardless of their domain
+ * All engines implement this interface regardless of their domains
  * (stretch, FX, synth, etc.).
 The TConfig type parameter determines
  * what configuration the engine accepts.
  */